kennyav/Kenny-s-Personal-Website/README.md

 ## About

-In this section, you can provide a brief introduction about yourself.
-Share your background, interests, and what visitors can expect to find on your website.
-Feel free to include a photo of yourself or an avatar to personalize this section.
+I am currently working as a software engineer consultant with BlockSmith Consulting, LLC a software consulting company that I founded and where we work closely with clients to help them realize their software goals.
+Scroll down to learn more about who I am and what I love to do.

 ## Projects

-This section is dedicated to showcasing the projects you've worked on.
-You can include descriptions, screenshots, and links to the repositories or live demos of your projects.
-Organize this section in a clear and concise manner, and provide enough information for visitors to understand what you've accomplished.
+This section is dedicated to showcasing the projects I've worked on.
+Includes are descriptions, screenshots, and links to the repositories or live demos of the projects.

-### Project 1: [Project Name]
+### AITC: [Project Name]

 [Description of the project]